bertelsmannstift/GED-VIZ/README.md

 - `bundle install`
 - Adjust `config/database.yml` to your database configuration.
 You might use `config/database.yml.sample` as a template.
-- `rake db:create db:migrate db:seed importer:import`
+- `rake db:create db:migrate db:seed`
   This creates the database and imports the data.
 This may take several minutes.
 - Start the local development server:
   `rails server`